waal70/home-infra/debian-preseed/BootstrapSelfREADME.md

 # Install the device that will contain ansible

-For some nice bootstrapping, here are the instructions to go about configuring the ansible controller node!
+For some nice bootstrapping, here are the instructions to go about configuring the ansible controller node! stat -c "%a %n" filename to get octal permissions

 ## Preseed